mtekman/PAM-curses-warning-formatter/README.md

 Run `install.sh`

-which calls *buildInstallPamScript.sh* and *buildWarner.sh*, then copies all configs over to root directories.
+which calls *scripts/{buildInstallPamScript.sh, buildWarner.sh, buildOnAuth.sh}*, then copies all configs over to root directories.

 ***Specifically:***

  * `buildInstallPamScript.sh` builds and copies pam_script.so into */lib/security/*

-and
+ * `buildWarner.sh` builds and copies the interactive warner to *configs/etc/security/warner*

- * `buildWarner.sh` builds and copies the interactive warner into *configs/etc/security/*
+ * `buildOnAuth.sh` generates and inserts custom messages into *configs/etc/security/onauth*

 ### Run: